A Framework for Controllable Multi-objective Learning with Annealed Stein Variational Hypernetworks: Introduction

 \section{Introduction}

 Multi-objective optimization (MOO) is a critical area of research in the field of optimization, focusing on problems that involve multiple conflicting objectives.
-Unlike traditional single-objective optimization, where the goal is to find a single optimal solution, MOO seeks to find a set of solutions that represent the trade-offs between the different objectives.
-MOO has been successfully applied across diverse fields, from energy system design \cite{Marler2004} to healthcare treatment planning \cite{Craft2006}, demonstrating its versatility in balancing conflicting objectives.
+Unlike traditional single-objective optimization, where the goal is to find a optimal solution(s) for a single objective function, MOO seeks to find a set of solutions that represent the trade-offs between the different objectives.MOO has been adopted across many domains, from energy system design \cite{Marler2004} to healthcare treatment planning \cite{Craft2006}, demonstrating its versatility in balancing conflicting objectives.
 In machine learning, multi-objective problems play a significant role in various applications, including recommender systems \cite{milojkovic2019multi,jannach2022multi, zaizi2023multi}, where they help balance multiple conflicting criteria, and multi-task learning \cite{sener2018multi,crawshaw2020multi}, where they optimize performance across multiple related tasks simultaneously.
 Furthermore, addressing multi-objective problems in real-world scenarios can be computationally demanding \cite{lin2022pareto}, particularly in high-dimensional settings \cite{nguyen2024high}, as it involves assessing multiple conflicting objectives, which increases computational costs.
+Recently, training large language models (LLMs) has integrated MOO to efficiently transfer downstream tasks, which are related to multi-task fine-tuning \cite{liu2024mftcoder} and multi-objective alignment \cite{wu2023fine, zhou2024beyond}.